-The biopic “Elvis” unpacks the Rock and Roll legend’s legacy, from his musical coming-of-age to the central relationships in his life.
-Three generations of Presleys attended the movie’s premiere at Graceland in 2022 — proof of that legacy, and of Elvis Presley’s 13-year-old relationship with Priscilla Presley.
+Three generations of Presleys attended the movie’s premiere at Graceland in June 2022 — proof of his longstanding legacy and of his lifelong connection to Priscilla Presley.

 Priscilla and Elvis met in 1959, when Priscilla was in high school

-Priscilla and Elvis's story begins before they actually met.
+Priscilla and Elvis' story begins before they actually met.
 At the time, he was the biggest rock star in the world, and she was an 11-year-old listening to his first record at an Air Force base in Austin, Texas.

 "Three years later and 5,500 miles away I would meet him," Priscilla wrote in an essay for People in 1985.

-Priscilla and Elvis reportedly met in 1959 at party in West Germany.
+Priscilla and Elvis reportedly met in 1959 at a party in West Germany.
 How did the two Americans end up at a party in Wiesbaden?
 Well, Priscilla's stepfather, who was in the Air Force, was transferred to the base there, and Elvis was serving in the Army.

-Their age gap was pronounced, which Priscilla touches on in her essay.
+Their age gap was pronounced, which Priscilla touched on in her essay.
 "When we met, I was an impressionable 14-year-old.
 He was 24," she said.
 According to Priscilla, when he found out she was in ninth grade, he responded, “Why, you’re just a baby.”

 Speaking to Larry King in 1999, Priscilla contextualized the time in Elvis' life when they met.
 “I saw him at a very vulnerable time in his life.
 He had just lost his mother.
 He was grieving,” she said.